Golf Solitaire

 Is every Golf Solitaire deal winnable?

-No. Complete wins in Golf — clearing all 35 tableau cards — are rare.
-Solitaire Till Dawn reports that even expert players win roughly one percent of games, and describes complete wins as "tremendously rare."
-The difficulty is built into the format: win rate varies further by ruleset, stock handling, and whether Ace-King wrapping is allowed.
+No. Complete wins in Golf — clearing all 35 tableau cards — are uncommon, even with good planning.
+Older strict-rule references describe complete clears as very rare, while easier rule sets can win more often.
+The difficulty is built into the format: win rate varies by stock handling, King rules, and whether Ace-King wrapping is allowed.

 When you are stuck with no exposed card within one rank of the foundation and the stock is empty, the game is over.
 Undo can still help you test a different chain before the stock is exhausted, but some deals simply do not give enough connecting ranks to clear the tableau.